mialkin/docs/frontend/node-js.md

 The file provides the npm package manager with various information to help identify the project and handle dependencies.

+The `npm init` command walks you through creating a `package.json` file.

 #### `name`

 The [↑ `name`](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#name) property is a descriptive field that identifies a project.
 The combination of a project `name` and `version` forms a unique identifier for a package.